-The Leader of Medway Council has issued another message to residents.
+Read the Leader of Medway Council's latest message to residents.

 Cllr Alan Jarrett